homecontact

 Presents:

-An exciting and fun “buckle-up” competition for high school and middle school students that is produced by school groups or youth organizations such as scouts, 4-H clubs, Boys Clubs, Church groups, etc. that is designed to change behaviors and attitudes about seat belt use.
+An exciting and fun “buckle-up” competition for high school and middle school (5th-8th grade) students that is produced by school groups or youth organizations such as scouts, 4-H clubs, Boys Clubs, Church groups, etc. that is designed to change behaviors and attitudes about seat belt use.
+Preliminary Battles are conducted by schools or youth groups to select a team that will represent the school or youth group at the World Championship Battle of the Belts.

 Purpose: